balderdashy/sails-docs/Models.md

 ```

 ### dynamic finders
-Sails comes with a handy little feature called dynamic finders.
+With Sails built in ORM , Waterline, you can use a very helpful tool called dynamic finders.
 You can
 query your models with automatically genereated methods that depend on the attributes you define for
 the model.
-For example, if you had a Book model that looks like this.
+For example, if you had a book model that looks like this.

 ```javascript
 var Book = {